UnrealLink/pac-man/README.md

 The *pacman.py* file implements the Gym AI Env object representing our Pac-Man game.
 The board itself is represented by a Grid object implemented in the *grid.py* file reading from either one of the *board.txt* and *board2.txt* files, while the ghost mecanisms are implemented in *ghosts.py*.
 A user interface is also implemented in *gui.py*.

-The RL Agents we created can be found in the *DQN.py*, *Q_learning.py* and *Q_learning2.py* file.
+The RL Agents we created can be found in the *DQN.py* and *Q_learning.py* file.
 All three files can be launch to train models or evaluate ones, according to the options you specify in their main functions.

 Some useful functions are implemented in *utils.py*

 The *models* and *scores* folders contains *.txt* and *.pth* saved from training DQN agents.
+You should not modify them directly.

+As for DQN agents, the Q_learning agents are saved as *.pickle* files in the *Q_learning_agents* folder.
 You should not modify them directly.

 ## How to use